Contact dermatitis of the vulva

 - Irritation

-It happens when the vulvar skin becomes sensitive to products called contact irritants.
-This can be sudden or get worse slowly with repeated exposure to irritants, such as:
+- Itching happens when vulvar skin becomes sensitive to things that touches it.
+These are called contact irritants.
+This can be sudden or get worse slowly.
+Some contact irritants are:

 - Laundry detergents